lakowske/matchbox/Documentation/bootkube.md

 }
 ```

 Use the `bootkube` tool to render Kubernetes manifests and credentials into an `--asset-dir`.
-Later, `bootkube` will schedule these manifests during bootstrapping and the credentials will be used to access your cluster.
+Set the `--network-provider` to `flannel` (default) or `experimental-calico` if desired.

 ```sh
 bootkube render --asset-dir=assets --api-servers=https://node1.example.com:443 --api-server-alt-names=DNS=node1.example.com --etcd-servers=https://node1.example.com:2379
 ```

+Later, a controller will use `bootkube` to bootstrap these manifests and the credentials will be used to access your cluster.

 ## Containers